John Whitmer Historical Association: Impact on the church

 Founded as an independent group, not under the direction of any church, the JWHA would be free to explore historical controversies.
 Participants supported the New Mormon History, cultivating a lively tradition of exploring controversy in Mormonism.
 Some traditionalists and religious leaders warned that this approach could damage faith, while questioning and liberal Latter Day Saints found community and intellectual freedom.
 As John Whitmer, the first Church Historian in 1831, was remembered for his controversial history of early Mormonism and falling out with church leaders, the name evoked taking the side of the historian when in conflict with the institution.

 Through the JWHA, RLDS members confronted Joseph Smith's historical link with Mormon polygamy, a defining issue for the RLDS Church.
 Church leaders worried that publications in the 1960s and 1970s, including Flanders's book, might trouble church members after more than a century of official RLDS insistence that Smith was never involved.
 On direction from President Wallace B. Smith, Howard undertook a five-year study which was then edited and softened by RLDS leaders and historians in 1982.
 The First Presidency recommended it be presented at the JWHA, and later in the John Whitmer Historical Association Journal.
 But after some blowback the First Presidency denied involvement, saying the JWHA Journal did not speak for the church.
 Jan Shipps commented that "faith seemed endangered and help and comfort were needed".

 This became one of the "Church-shaking changes" that transformed the RLDS Church in the 1980s and 1990s, alongside the ordination of women, the new temple in Independence, and the break with father-son succession of the presidency.
 The church moved from its Mormon heritage toward liberal Protestantism, adopting the name Community of Christ in 2001.

-W. Grant McMurray, church president from 1996-2004, demonstrates the influence of the JWHA on the Community of Christ.
+W. Grant McMurray, church president from 1996 to 2004, demonstrates the influence of the JWHA on the Community of Christ.
 Working for the church as a researcher and later as the archivist, McMurray advanced into church leadership.
 During this time McMurray joined other RLDS supporters of the New Mormon History to found the JWHA, serving as its president in 1981.
 He continued to present and publish influential articles, while also serving in high church offices.
 As church president, he presented a paper to the JWHA in 1999, as a response to an earlier critique of the RLDS Church, where he stated that his past historical research had influenced the positions he took as church president.
 In 2006, after resigning the presidency, McMurray was able to speak frankly about Joseph Smith's polygamy at the JWHA, which had so troubled the church in the 1970s and 1980s.